Braves vs. Marlins Player Props Betting Odds

-Luis Arraez is one of the top players with prop bets available when the Miami Marlins and the Atlanta Braves play at LoanDepot park on Tuesday (starting at 6:40 PM ET).
+Player prop bet odds for Ronald Acuna Jr., Luis Arraez and others are listed when the Atlanta Braves visit the Miami Marlins at LoanDepot park on Wednesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!